Excel Quick Analysis (Table of Contents)

 Once you select the data, we can see the Quick Analysis tool icon at the bottom of the selection.
 Click on this icon to explore all the possible options.

 We have “Formatting, Charts, Totals, Tables, and Sparkline’s”.

 Let look at formatting now.
 Just place a cursor on the required formatting option we can see the immediate impact in our data.

 I have placed a cursor on “Data Bars” it has inserted data bars according to the size of the numbers.
-Similarly, we can make use of “Color Set, Icon Set, Greater Than, Top Value and more importantly we can clear the formatting with “Clear” option.
+Similarly, we can make use of “Color Set, Icon Set, Greater Than, Top Value and more importantly, we can clear the formatting with the “Clear” option.

-Click on Color set to insert different colors.
+Click on the Color set to insert different colors.

 Click on Icon Set to get icons for your numbers.

-If you want to highlight all the values which are greater than 140 then click on the Greater option you will see below window.
+If you want to highlight all the values greater than 140, click on the Greater option you will see below the window.

 Mention the value as 140 and choose the formatting color.